BernardoPiedade/The-Hacker-Game-Ruining-The-World/README.md

     3-> Decrypting Game (You have to decrypt some files of a company)

-Inside the minigames you have two more options, that is:
+Inside the minigames you have four more options, that is:

+    1-> Work (Where you can work for others to make extra and easy money) 2-> Bitcoin Mining (Where you can get your claims from your Bitcoin Miner) 3-> ATM (Where you can send you money to credit card, you credit card money to your money, bitcoin to credit card or money)
-    1-> Work (Where you can work for others to make extra and easy money) 2-> My Stats (Where you can upgrade your computer, see your level, change your name and your pc name, see you rank, etc...)
+    4-> My Stats (Where you can upgrade your computer, see your level, change your name and your pc name, see you rank, etc...)

 Have fun and good luck hackers!